-Gay Zipolite – Mexico's Most Famous Nude Beach And Gay Paradise
+Gay Zipolite – Mexico's Most Famous Nude Beach

 Overview – Situated between the popular beach towns of Huatulco and Puerto Escondido on the southern Pacific Coast of Mexico, Zipolite is best known as Mexico’s most famous nude beach.
 It’s also the country’s first legal nude beach.
-Not only does Zipolite draw nudists from around the world for its annual Zipolite Nudist Festival, its laid-back, bohemian vibe attracts anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBT+ community.
+Not only does Zipolite draw nudists from around the world for its annual Zipolite Nudist Festival, its laid-back, bohemian vibe attracts anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBTQ+ community.

 The name Zipolite means “beach of the dead” as translated from Zapotec.
 If you have been following our travels, you’ll know this is also the name of our favorite gay beach in Sitges, Spain: Playa del Muerto or Beach of the Dead.
 Coincidence?
 Or are we gays just always attracted to danger!?
 In all seriousness though, there can be dangerous (and deadly) underwater currents on Playa Zipolite.
-If you’re going to go swimming, definitely proceed with caution and pay attention to the volunteer life guards for a safe experience.
+If you’re going to go swimming, then definitely proceed with caution and pay attention to the volunteer life guards for a safe experience.

 Getting here – Finding your way to Zipolite can be somewhat challenging, but the relatively isolated location adds to its appeal and is largely what attracted hippies to this beach in the late 1960s and 70s in the first place.
-The beach continues to exude a bohemian vibe attracting anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBT+ community.
+The beach continues to exude a bohemian vibe attracting anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBTQ+ community.
 From a gay perspective, it reminds us of Fire Island, Provincetown, or Mykonos–all of which require a little effort to join the fun!